aaagab/nargs/end-user.md

 - 'prog --self `+4` --root-arg'.
 - Explicit navigation allows end-user to go back and forth to selected arguments in order to add values or nested arguments.

+### Arguments' Logical Properties
+- An argument logical properties can be shown with usage argument. i.e.: '`prog.py --arg --usage --properties`'
+- '`allow_parent_fork`' property is a boolean that describes if argument's parent may have fork(s) when argument is present.
+- '`allow_siblings`' property is a boolean that describes if argument's siblings may be present when argument is present.
+- '`fork`' property is a boolean that describes if argument's fork are allowed.
+To fork means to divide into two or more branches.
+- '`need_child`' property is a boolean that describes if at least one argument's child must be provided when argument is present.
+- '`repeat`' property is a string set with one option from '`append, error, replace`'.
+Property defines multiple argument's occurences behavior.
+- '`repeat=append`' means multiple argument's occurences are allowed and for each occurence the same argument is kept but argument's '`_count`' internal property is incremented and new argument's values are appended to argument's values list.
+- '`repeat=error`' means only one argument's occurence is allowed otherwise Nargs throws an error.
+- '`repeat=replace`' means multiple argument's occurences are allowed and for each occurence a new argument is created and the previous argument is replaced and all the previous argument's children are removed.
+Argument's '`_count`' internal property is not incremented and new argument's values start a new argument's values list.
+- '`required`' property is a boolean that describes if argument's must be present when argument's parent is present. '`required`' property has also been described in 'Argument Aliases States'.
+- '`xor_groups`' property is a list of integers where each integer represents a group.
+Argument's siblings arguments with the same '`xor`' group can't be present at the same time on the command-line with any other argument from that group.
+It is the definition of '`xor`' which means '`exclusive or`'.
+Group scope is at the siblings level on argument's branch, it means that the same group name is not related if it is located on argument's parents or argument's children or if on same argument but on a different branch.

-### Arguments Index Notation
+### Arguments Branch Index Notation
-- Argument's index notation allows selecting a specific argument's occurence.
+- Argument's branch index notation allows selecting a specific argument's occurence.
-- Index notation consists in adding to argument's alias an underscore and an index number starting at one.
+- Branch index notation consists in adding to argument's alias an underscore and an index number starting at one.
-- Index notation's index is the argument occurence number.
+- Branch index notation's index is the argument occurence number.
+- If only underscore is provided it means create a branch i.e.: '`prog --arg-one_`'
-- Argument with repeat option set to 'fork' allows to have an index greater than 1.
+- Argument with '`fork`' property set to '`True`' allows to have an index greater than 1.
+- Branch index notation examples: '`prog --help_1 --export_1`' or '`prog --arg_1 --arg_2`' or '`prog --arg_1 = --arg_2`' or '`prog --arg_ --arg_ --arg_`'.
+- Argument's branches and argument's occurences per branch are not the same.
-- Argument with repeat option set to either 'append', 'error', or 'replace' only allows to have the index equals to 1.
+- Argument with '`repeat`' property set to either '`append`', or '`replace`' allows to have muliple occurences of an argument per branch.
-- Index notation examples: 'prog --help_1 --export_1' or 'prog --arg_1 --arg_2' or 'prog --arg_1 = --arg_2'.
+- Argument's multiple occurences examples: '`prog --arg --arg`' or '`prog --arg_1 --arg_1`'.
-- Explicit notation and index notation allows to select accurately an argument's occurence in the arguments tree.
+- Explicit notation and branch index notation allows to select accurately an argument's branch in the arguments tree.

 ### Argument Values
 - required:  *`<str>`*